Maldives: Tourism

 According to the Ministry of Tourism, the emergence of tourism in 1972 transformed the economy, moving rapidly from dependence on fisheries to tourism.
 In just three and a half decades, the industry became the main source of income.
 Tourism was also the country's biggest foreign currency earner and the single largest contributor to the GDP.
-As of 2008, 89 resorts in Maldives offered over 17,000 beds and hosted over 600,000 tourists annually.
+As of 2008, 89 resorts in the Maldives offered over 17,000 beds and hosted over 600,000 tourists annually.
 In 2019, over 1.7 million visitors came to the islands.

 The number of resorts increased from 2 to 92 between 1972 and 2007.
-As of 2007, over 8,380,000 tourists had visited Maldives.
+As of 2007, over 8,380,000 tourists had visited the Maldives.

 The country has six heritage Maldivian coral mosques listed as UNESCO tentative sites.